I recently decided to create a new website – one that’s separate from my consultancy and online magazine, and just about me.

 Who are you?
 What do you do?
 What have been your key achievements that you’re proud of?
 Where do you see yourself heading?

 Facts are facts.
-You’re not being big-headed if you’re simply relaying what you’ve done.
+You're not big-headed if you’re relaying what you’ve done.

 6. Do the cringe test

-Now that you’ve got everything you want to say onto your screen, do the cringe test.
+Now that you’ve got everything you want to say onto your screen do the cringe test.
 What do I mean by this?
-Well, read it back and see how you react to your own copy.
+Well, read it back and see how you react to your copy.
 Do you cringe?
 Is your gut telling you it’s too much?

 If you do cringe, take it down a notch or two.
 Go back to the hard facts and have another go at writing about yourself.
-This is a process, and one that is likely to require tweaks long after you’ve published the copy.
+It's a process and one that is likely to require tweaks long after you’ve published the copy.

 7. Get a second opinion

-Before you launch your own website or portfolio, get a second opinion.
+Before you launch your website or portfolio, get a second opinion.

 Then, don’t be afraid to ask your friends and followers.
 It’s surprising who will come forward and help.

 Finally, fight the fear and carry on.
 Stop worrying about what people might think.
 Just be yourself, stick to the facts and keep it light, friendly and professional.